pseusys/SeasideVPN/viridian/algae/typhoon/README.md

 RTT is calculated using [EWMA](https://en.wikipedia.org/wiki/Moving_average#Exponential_moving_average) algorithm.
 However, since `INIT` packet is only send once and `DATA`-only packets are not tracked and have shortened header, only `HDSK` packets are used for RTT calculation.
-It is also important to substract the `next_in` random delay from the resulting packet RTT on every step.
+It is also important to subtract the `next_in` random delay from the resulting packet RTT on every step.
 Global variables `ALPHA` and `BETA` are used for RTT calculations.
 Timeout will be calculated as smooth RTT + RTT variance * `RTT_MULT`.

 The RTT value should be updated upon receiving a `HDSK` packet.
-The packet RTT cna be calculated using this formula: `PacketReceiveTimestamp - PacketSendTimestamp - RequestNextIn`.
+The packet RTT can be calculated using this formula: `PacketReceiveTimestamp - PacketSendTimestamp - RequestNextIn`.

 Several bounds are implemented for both RTT and timeout values (when they are used in practice).
 RTT should be between `MIN_RTT` and `MAX_RTT`, the default value can be set to `DEFAULT_RTT`.